Bluenose: Bluenose II

 Bluenose II spends much of the year tied up at the Lunenburg Foundry wharf in its home port of Old Town Lunenburg, Nova Scotia, a UNESCO World Heritage site and origin of its predecessor.
 In the summer, the schooner tours the Atlantic seaboard and the Gulf of St. Lawrence, routinely stopping in ports across Nova Scotia, as well as Montreal, Quebec City and many ports of call in the United States, serving as a goodwill ambassador and promoting tourism in Nova Scotia.
 In the summer months, the schooner also offers onboard tours and harbour cruises.

-In the summer of 2020, due to the COVID-19 pandemic lockdown, Bluenose II restricted its summer tour to Nova Scotia ports.
+In mid-2020, due to the COVID-19 pandemic lockdown, Bluenose II restricted its summer tour to Nova Scotia ports.
 The schooner's 20-person crew formed a Bluenose quarantine bubble for training, maintenance and sailing, and its visits to ports aside from Lunenburg were restricted to at-anchors or sail-pasts.

 Bluenose IV

 In 2007, Joan Roué, the great-granddaughter of Bluenose designer William Roué, started raising funds to build a new Bluenose.
 She cited the need for a new ambassador for Nova Scotia and Canada, listing the particulars at a Bluenose IV website.
 The name Bluenose III is owned by the province of Nova Scotia, and Roué could not reach an agreement for its use on the new schooner; Roué and North Atlantic Enterprises proceeded anyway, under the name Bluenose IV.
 An agreement was reached with Snyder's Shipyard to build the new replica when fundraising was completed.
 However, as of 2009, Roué had not succeeded in raising the required funds.
 The effort came to an end when the Province of Nova Scotia and the Canadian federal government constructed the new Bluenose II in 2013.